outlearn-content/advanced-js/modules/advancedjs-resources.md

 # Advanced JavaScript Learning Resources

+There's a ton to learn about JavaScript and the best way is to go and build something, especially in collaboration with others who can give you feedback.
+In addition, here are some further resources to keep you on the path to being a JavaScript ninja.

 * [Eloquent JavaScript](http://eloquentjavascript.net) by Marijn Haverbeke is a great overview and has a fair bit of advanced content too.
 * Check out [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/JavaScript) for a collection of resources on various JavaScript topics.
 * [JavaScript Design Patterns](http://www.addyosmani.com/resources/essentialjsdesignpatterns/book/) is a great place for those looking to add more best practices to their coding.